-Conduct risk is the risk of poor outcomes for, or harm to, customers, clients and markets, arising from the delivery of BOI's product and services.
+Conduct risk is the risk of poor outcomes for, or harm to, customers, clients and markets, arising from the delivery of the Group's product and services.
 Regulatory risk is the risk that the Group does not identify applicable legal or regulatory change or appropriately manage its relationship with its regulators.
-BOIG is a non-operating holding company and is the ultimate parent of the Group, and is consequently exposed to conduct risk and regulatory risk within the Group.
+BOIG plc is a non-operating holding company and is the ultimate parent of the Group, and is consequently exposed to conduct risk and regulatory risk within the Group.

 Conduct risk and regulatory risk are two of the principal Group risks.
-The Group Risk Management Framework sets out Bank of Ireland's group wide approach to risk management.
+The Group Risk Management Framework sets out the Group-wide approach to risk management.
 It establishes:

-- common principles for the risk management process - standard definitions of risk terms and classifications; - clear roles and accountabilities; - governance mechanisms; - Group standards on risk policies, committee papers and reporting; - standard methods to identify and classify risks; - the process for setting Risk Appetite; - the role of risk policies and procedures; and - minimum requirements for reporting of risk in the Group.
+- common principles for the risk management process; - standard definitions of risk terms and classifications; - clear roles and accountabilities; - governance mechanisms; - Group standards on risk policies, committee papers and reporting; - standard methods to identify and classify risks; - the process for setting risk appetite; - the role of risk policies and procedures; and - minimum requirements for monitoring and reporting of risk in the Group.